clayallsopp/rubymotion-tutorial/_posts/chapters/1900-01-01-1-hello-motion.md

 We'll talk about just two of the files it creates: `Rakefile` and `./app/app_delegate.rb`.

-`Rakefile` is where you handle your app configuation (stuff like what the app's named, what resources to include, etc) and library imports (so 3rd-party gems or other local sources).
+`Rakefile` is where you handle your app configuration (stuff like what the app's named, what resources to include, etc) and library imports (so 3rd-party gems or other local sources).
 It's used by the other half of the RubyMotion workflow, the `rake` command.
 As of RubyMotion 1.11, `Rakefile` will be generated to look like:

 ```ruby
 $:.unshift("/Library/RubyMotion/lib")